Spatially Derived Clusters

 Comparing clustering results

-We have two different clustering results, one was calculated solely on the gene expression (seurat_clusters.projected) and the other with spatially-concious BANKSY scores (banksy_cluster).
+We have two different clustering results, one was calculated solely on the gene expression (seurat_clusters.projected) and the other with spatially-conscious BANKSY scores (banksy_cluster).
 Neither one of these results is “more correct” than the other, rather they provide different pieces of information that we can use to gain insights into our dataset.

 Spatial overlay